 Legislative element ▼ Proposed change ▼ How the change would be enacted ▼ What change would be achieved ▼ General duty clauses The current purpose of the Measure would remain the same, with its focus on furthering the mission of the Church and the better provision of the cure of souls.
 In a new Measure more detail would be developed beneath this main duty to specify what the outcomes1 should be in relation to people, place (parish and benefice) and church buildings in order to give the Commissioners a more specific and transparent set of factors against which to consider proposals in their decision making.
 These outcomes would also be reflected in new diocesan Mission and Pastoral Measure frameworks (see below).
-The requirement to consider the need, traditions and characteristics of the parish would remain, and the ability to weight resource factors, as both are a critical part of the Measure.
-There could however be more focus on inclusion, deprivation and marginalised communities as part of these changes.
 The outcomes would be set at national level by the MPCPC through secondary legislation or statutory guidance and they could be reviewed and amended over time, and would inform future learning and evaluation.
-Examples of outcomes could include: a community growing in faith and understanding, or a more sustainable parish.
 Having outcomes articulated would make it clearer to parishes and dioceses what factors were being considered in decision making.
 Making that more transparent would help encourage trust at parish level in the MPM processes and help the diocesan teams develop appropriate proposals.
-Statutory guidance The current MPM Code of Practice would be replaced with new statutory guidance to which all parties must have due regard.
+The requirement to consider the need, traditions and characteristics of the parish would remain, and the ability to weight resource factors, as both are a critical part of the Measure.
+There could however be more focus on inclusion, deprivation and marginalised communities as part of these changes.
+Statutory guidance The current MPM Code of Practice would be replaced with new statutory guidance to which all parties would have due regard.
 The guidance would be separated out into high level general guidance, with detailed practice guidance below, which would explain what is required of those taking part in processes under the Measure in a more user-friendly way.
 This guidance would place much greater emphasis on the context for the work around church buildings, which are often listed and are of historical and architectural significance.
 The new Measure would make provision requiring the statutory guidance to be developed with provisions for its review.
 New guidance would make it easier for parishes and dioceses to understand the Measure and how it should be used more easily, and that would help encourage trust at parish level, and make it easier for diocesan teams to work with the processes.
 Mission and Pastoral Measure Framework Diocesan teams would be asked to produce a Mission and Pastoral Measure framework ("MPM framework") to show how they would approach activities under the MPM.
 The MPM framework would encourage greater transparency and accountability as the diocesan team would set out their approach to planning for mission.
 It would also show how they would manage the processes under the Measure in a pastoral way.
 Members of deanery and diocesan synods would be able to ask questions about the MPM framework at their usual meetings and whether proposals for individual schemes were consistent with the MPM framework.
 There would be a statutory duty requiring the frameworks to be developed and statutory guidance or secondary legislation would set out the detail.
 The Commissioners would consult with the diocesan teams on the template and the diocesan teams would be required to consult with deanery and diocesan synods on the framework, as part of the approval process.
 The frameworks would ensure the diocesan approach to activities under the MPM was more transparent, and increase accountability.
 This would help build trust at parish level in the MPM processes.